 Once you’ve reviewed the particulars of your business, it’s time to take a look at the benefits your investors will gain from the deal.
 Will they receive a partial equity stake in your company or the promise of you repaying their money with interest?
 There are many ways to structure a capital deal.
 You will need to present something appealing to investors, yet acceptable to you.

 Consider doing a cost/benefit comparison between equity and debt, or evaluating what a hybrid model might look like.
+If you decide to focus on debt financing and leave equity financing for another time, some of the steps below won’t be necessary.
 Here are some important considerations for the structure of a deal: